 While children spend a lot of time socializing together, it can be harder to figure out how to make meaningful connections among the parents.
 Below are some suggestions I share from the book and that I’ve learned in community conversations with public Montessori schools.

-Here is the link for best practices on creating and maintaining diverse schools.
+Here is the link for best practices on creating and maintaining diverse schools through student enrollment.

 Building community among parents